great-expectations/great_expectations/docs/docusaurus/versioned_docs/version-0.18/resources/get_support.md

 The following are some recommendations for resolving issues on your own.
 Resolving issues on your own builds your knowledge and allows you to share that knowledge with the community.

-The following are some recommendations for resolving issues on your own.
-Resolving issues on your own builds your knowledge and allows you to share that knowledge with the community.

 ### Search the GX documentation

 Search the docs you're using currently for an answer to your issue or question.